ans-group/docs.ukfast.co.uk/source/windows/rdp/rdptls.md

 ![Regedit opened](files/disabletls1/regeditopen.PNG)

-Starting at `HKEY_LOCAL_MACHINE` on the left hand side of the window, please navigate through to the following location in the registry `\SYSTEM\CurrentcontrolSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.0` as below
+Starting at `HKEY_LOCAL_MACHINE` on the left hand side of the window, please navigate through the hive to the following location in the registry `\SYSTEM\CurrentcontrolSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.0` as below

 ![TLS 1.0 Root](files/disabletls1/tls1root.PNG)